Anthony Padilla: Outside Smosh

-Since his initial departure from Smosh in 2017, Padilla has found continued success on his personal YouTube channel.
+Since his initial departure from Smosh in 2017, Padilla has found continued success on his personal YouTube channel, which he later renamed SmoshAlike after returning to Smosh.
 He created a series of videos titled I Spent a Day With..., interviewing people based on their experiences with various topics.
 Padilla stated that he uses the series as a way to have in-depth conversations with people who tend to be left out; he wanted to avoid "poking fun at people, cringe reaction humor-type stuff."
 For his work, he has been described as "YouTube's Interview King" by The Washington Post.
-He has interviewed people such as then-YouTube CEO Susan Wojcicki, American YouTuber Dream, and American musician Corpse Husband.
-His other subjects included furries, ex-cult members, and survivors of police brutality.
+He has interviewed people such as then-YouTube CEO Susan Wojcicki, fellow viral internet personalities including Tay Zonday, American YouTuber Dream, and American musician Corpse Husband.
+His other subjects included furries, ex-cult members, and survivors of police brutality and school shootings.

 In 2020, Padilla founded Pressalike, Inc. to develop and create a slate of unscripted content.
 The company currently produces the I Spent a Day With... series.
 In 2025, Padilla announced that Pressalike is now under the Smosh umbrella, rebranded to Smoshalike.